-Its soothing, anti-inflammatory and soothing effects make it a multi-talent for all skin types .
-Strictly speaking, jojoba oil is a liquid wax and is therefore similar to human skin sebum, which is also partly made up of wax esters 5 .
+Its soothing, anti-inflammatory and calming effects make it an all-rounder for all skin types .
+Strictly speaking, jojoba oil is a liquid wax and is therefore similar to human skin sebum, which is also partly composed of wax esters 5 .
 Jojoba oil contains essential fatty acids and antioxidant vitamin E.

 These skin types particularly benefit from jojoba oil:

-- Dry and mature skin : The low viscosity (= good fluidity) and high molecular weight of jojoba oil are responsible for its softening and skin-friendly properties on dry skin.
-The contained antioxidant vitamin E protects against premature skin aging caused by oxidative stress.
+- dry and mature skin : The low viscosity (= good flowability) and high molecular weight of jojoba oil are responsible for its softening and skin-flattering properties on dry skin.
+The antioxidant vitamin E it contains protects against premature skin aging caused by oxidative stress.

-- Flabby, sallow skin : jojoba oil has a stimulating effect on the skin's own collagen production and ensures elasticity and resilience
+- Sagging, pale skin : Jojoba oil stimulates the skin's own collagen production and ensures elasticity and tone

-- Impure and oily skin : Its similarity to human skin sebum makes jojoba oil a particularly well-suited care oil against acne and impurities.
+- Impure and oily skin : Its similarity to human skin sebum makes jojoba oil a particularly suitable care oil for acne and impurities.
 It has a clarifying effect by dissolving and removing excess sebum in the pores.

-Black cumin oil for blemished skin : The oil from the seeds of Nigella sativa is considered an insider tip against acne and blemishes.
-Its antibacterial and anti-inflammatory properties significantly reduced papules and pustules in acne patients in a scientific study 6 .
+Black cumin oil for impure skin : The oil from the seeds of Nigella sativa is an insider tip against acne and impurities.
+Its antibacterial and anti-inflammatory properties caused a significant reduction in papules and pustules in acne patients in a scientific study 6 .
 We use it in the FIVE Facial Oil Balance .

-Sea buckthorn pulp oil as a potent slow-aging oil: The oil from the pulp of sea buckthorn berries is contained in the FIVE facial oil for dry skin .
-With good reason: it is quite unique in that it contains particularly high levels of the omega-7 fatty acid palmitolein 7 .
+Sea buckthorn pulp oil as a potent slow-aging oil: The oil from the pulp of the sea buckthorn berry is contained in the FIVE facial oil for dry skin .
+With good reason: It is quite unique because it contains particularly large amounts of the omega-7 fatty acid palmitolein 7 .
 And it has a lot to offer our skin.

 This is what sea buckthorn oil can do for your skin:

 - even, brightened complexion.
-Palmitoleic acid can reduce the appearance of pigment spots 6 .
-It inhibits the enzyme tyrosinase, which is responsible for the formation of melanin (this is the pigment in our skin and hair) 8 .
+Palmitoleic acid can reduce the appearance of pigmentation spots (6) .
+It inhibits the enzyme tyrosinase, which is responsible for the formation of melanin (the pigment in our skin and hair) 8 .

-- clear complexion: palmitoleic acid also has an antimicrobial effect, supports wound healing and thus ensures well-protected, flawless skin.
+- Pure skin appearance: Palmitoleic acid also has an antimicrobial effect, supports wound healing and thus ensures well-protected, flawless skin.

-Squalane as the ultimate softener : Squalane is a natural component of our skin fat, which we extract from olives for FIVE Skincare.
-We use it in both FIVE facial oils because this silky-soft oil flatters every skin type.
+Squalane as the ultimate softener : Squalane is a natural component of our skin fat, which we obtain from olives for FIVE Skincare.
+We use it in both FIVE facial oils because this silky-soft oil is flattering on all skin types.

-- is highly compatible because it also occurs naturally in the skin
+- is highly tolerated because it also occurs naturally in the skin

-- penetrates deeply and helps the skin to retain moisture
+- absorbs deeply and helps the skin retain moisture

 Even if care with oil alone has many advantages at first glance - from around the age of 25 it makes sense to supplement oil care with hydrating and moisture-binding ingredients such as hyaluronic acid and glycerin.
-If you combine facial oil and facial serum in one care step, you can ensure an all-round, healthy complexion in no time at all.
+If you combine facial oil and facial serum in one care step, you will have a completely nourished, healthy complexion in no time.

-With FIVE you can do without synthetic preservatives, fillers and emulsifiers: The FIVE facial serum and the FIVE facial oils contain exactly 5 carefully selected and optimally coordinated ingredients that support your skin's health in the long term.
+With FIVE you can avoid synthetic preservatives, fillers and emulsifiers: The FIVE facial serum and the FIVE facial oils contain exactly 5 carefully selected and optimally coordinated ingredients that sustainably support your skin health.